 Nothing in the TMP should constitute a new requirement.
-Rather, the TMP is meant to accumulate in an easy-to-read format, any and all existing requirements of all entities involved.
-The TMP is usually written in a chronological countdown order, describing each agency's role along the transit timeline.
-Some ports have had success in writing the TMP in a step-by-step, how-to format, written with the Master of the vessel and other intended readers in mind.
+Rather, the TMP is meant to consolidate in an easy-to-read format, any and all existing requirements and/or agreements of all entities involved.
+It is recommended that the TMP be written in a chronological countdown order, describing each agency's role along the transit timeline.
+Some ports have had success in writing the TMP in a step-by-step, how-to format, written with the Master of the vessel and other operationally involved readers in mind.
+Enclosure (8) of this NVIC provides a sample outline for the contents of a TMP.